Skip to main content

 Sadly, and with heavy hearts the Huter Family would like to mark the passing of Josl Huter, their Patriarch and Founder of Mount St. Louis Moonstone Ski Resort.
 Josl died peacefully at Orillia Soldier’s Memorial Hospital on December 14th, 2017 at the age of 84.
 He is survived by his loving wife of 57 years Elfriede and his sons, Robert (daughter-in-law Sarah) and Andre along with his older sister Herta Grubmueller.
 His legacy remains not only in his sons but also in his four grandchildren, of whom he was incredibly proud and loved dearly, Nicholas, Jacob, Lukas and Charley Grace.

-2018 – $1.5 million dollars re-invested at Mount St. Louis Moonstone.
-To prove their commitment to offering the best skiing and snowboarding in Ontario, the Huter family has spent another summer season, building, maintaining and re-investing in the facility to the tune of over $1.5 million dollars.
+2018 – $1.5 million re-invested at Mount St. Louis Moonstone.
+To prove their commitment to offering the best skiing and snowboarding in Ontario, the Huter family has spent another summer season, building, maintaining and re-investing in the facility to the tune of over $1.5 million.
 MSLM continues to focus on terrain and building mountains!
-This summer work crews removed the Venture Quad chair, moved 170,000 cubic metres of earth in just 60 days and raised Venture slope a total of 50 vertical feet.
+This summer work crews removed the Venture Quad chair, moved 170,000 cubic meters of earth in just 60 days and raised Venture slope a total of 50 vertical feet.

 The resort prides itself on a unique and powerful snowmaking system and MSLM dropped another $800,000 to freeze solid its slogan to GO WHERE THE SNOW IS.
 This includes 3,000 feet of new ductile snowmaking pipe on Venture, Easy Street and Crescent Slopes, along with 40 new Techno Alpin automated snow guns that were added to the authoritative fleet: 6 x TF10s and 34 x V3 Lances.
 These machines will help to cover 2 slopes in less than 36 hours with snow.
 The resort also purchased 4 x Wide Track Ski Doo Skandic machines for the snowmaking department’s transportation.
 Snowmakers need to get around!